EGI-Federation/fedcloud-integration-documentation/.github/CONTRIBUTING.md

 If you wish to discuss anything related to the project, please open an issue or start a topic on the [EGI Community Forum](https://community.egi.eu).
 The maintainers will sometimes move issues off of GitHub to the community forum if it is thought that longer, more open-ended discussion would be beneficial, including a wider community scope.

-## Kinds of contributions

-The maintainers recognise that contributions can be made in many forms, depending on the skills, experience and perspectives of interested parties.
-**The maintainers recognise the multilingual nature of the community and welcome translations of the documentation and project supporting files**.
-We undertake to identify these contributions through consensus-building and recognise them as formal contributions to the project where applicable.
-Contributions may come in the form of:

-- Feature or documentation requests, where they describe a need or gap
-- Authoring or review of releases
-- Direct authorship of code or documentation
-- Identifying and fixing bugs

 ## Contribution Process

-Before proposing a contribution via pull request, please ensure that an issue is open describing the need for your contribution.
-You will need to refer to this issue number when you submit the pull request.
+Before proposing a contribution via pull request, ideally there is an open issue describing the need for your contribution (refer to this issue number when you submit the pull request).
 We have a 3 step process for contributions.

   1. Fork the project if you have not, and commit changes to a git branch
   1. Create a GitHub Pull Request for your change, following the instructions in the pull request template.